sustainlab-group/geography-aware-ssl/README.md

 Install PyTorch and download the fMoW dataset.

-### Unsupervised Training
+### Self-Supervised Training

 Similar to official implementation of MoCo-v2, this implementation only supports **multi-gpu**, **DistributedDataParallel** training, which is faster and simpler; single-gpu or DataParallel training is not supported.

-To do unsupervised pre-training of a ResNet-50 model on fmow using our MoCo-v2+Geo+TP model in an 4-gpu machine, run:
+To do self-supervised pre-training of a ResNet-50 model on fmow using our MoCo-v2+Geo+TP model in an 4-gpu machine, run:
 ```
 python moco_fmow/main_moco_geo+tp.py \
     -a resnet50 \